 Managing and Preventing Glaucoma

-To reduce the risk of getting glaucoma make sure you book regular eye tests with your optician so they can monitor the pressure in the eye and the general health of the eye.
+Early detection is key.
+Make sure you have regular eye tests with your optician so they can monitor the pressure in the eye as well as check the general health of the eye.
 Changes in eye pressure have no symptoms so you won’t be able to notice any fluctuations.
-If you are at risk of getting glaucoma your optician will pick this up and refer you to an eye surgeon.
+If you are at risk of getting glaucoma, your optician will pick this up and refer you to an eye surgeon (Ophthalmologist).

 If you are using drops, make sure you stick to them regularly as not using your drops could lead to permanent sight loss.